tomerfiliba-org/reedsolomon/README.rst

     pip install --upgrade git+https://github.com/tomerfiliba-org/reedsolomon

-If you have some issues installing through pip, maybe this command may help:
+If you have some issues installing through pip, maybe this command may help, by forcing the use of sdist instead of wheels:

 .. code:: sh

-    pip install reedsolo --no-binary={reedsolo}
+    pip install reedsolo --no-binary="reedsolo" --no-cache

 Note: for Python 2.7 and Python <= 3.6, please use v1.7.0: